 Occasionally, I invite guest contributors to this blog.
 Given our current situation with the COVID-19 pandemic, I thought it would be beneficial to bring in Anne Williams to discuss the issue of massage in the time of COVID-19.
 She is the lead author of the newly released digital textbook Preventing Disease Transmission in a Massage Practice which she has made available for FREE to anyone in the massage profession.
 I’d highly recommend that you get your hands on it.
 We have used the book as the basis of a course here at erikdalton.om and you can get CE hours and a certificate of completion for a nominal fee here.
-Watch this first training video above and register for the textbook to view the other three training videos and get access to other resources. ~ Erik Dalton
+Watch this first training video above and register for the textbook to view the other three training videos and get access to other resources.
+The full set of safety training videos can be found in Chapter 8 of the book. ~ Erik Dalton

 The release of Preventing Disease Transmission in a Massage Practice has given me the opportunity to connect with massage practitioners across the U.S. and in other English speaking countries like Canada, Ireland, the UK, Australia, and New Zealand.
 Many people have asked me questions about face masks.
 The truth is that flashy tiger-print face covering looks great but it will not give you enough protection in the close confines of a session room.
 So here, I’d like to talk about what is known about the spread of COVID-19 and how this relates to the type of face mask you might choose to wear when you give massage.